Code-Institute-Submissions/Dashboard-Project-1/README.md

 dateset to find out if there is any correlation within the data in regards to age, gender, teams.
 Also, to see if there is a pattern between new players and ones, who have played longer._

+# Naming And inspiration

+_I chose to use pokemon as a theme because I am aware of the game, and its popularity.
+The name I chose was down to the dashboard was to do with the rest of my page, as I felt that it went well with my charts, border styling and finally.